petesramek/microservices-vs-virtual-actors/docs/16-observability-and-operations.md

 run-9f2f4a0f1c17482a8a0cc0c45c6d9a7e
 ```

-Keeping correlation in headers avoids mixing observability concerns into business contracts.
+For details on why the sample uses this custom header and why production systems should normally use OpenTelemetry, see `13-correlation-id-logging.md`.

 ## How to trace one scenario run

 1. Run a scenario from the UI.
 2. Copy the correlation ID shown in the completed run summary.
-3. Search logs from the UI, gateway, and backend services for that exact value.
+3. Search gateway logs for that exact value.
+4. Identify which architecture path ran.
+5. Search backend logs for the same correlation ID.
-4. Compare the timeline in the UI with the service logs.
+6. Compare the UI timeline with service or actor logs.
-5. Check that final result metrics match the expected scenario behavior.
+7. Check that final result metrics match the expected scenario behavior in `12-scenario-guide.md`.

-For the microservices path, look across:
+For the microservices path, inspect:

 - `Comparison.Gateway`
 - `Orders.Api`
 - `Inventory.Api`
 - `Payments.Api`

-For the virtual actor path, look across:
+For the virtual actor path, inspect:

 - `Comparison.Gateway`
 - `Ordering.Api`
-- grain workflow logs, if enabled
+- grain workflow logs, when enabled

-## Important log dimensions
+## Important diagnostic dimensions

 The most useful diagnostic dimensions are: